Brandon Vera: Ultimate Fighting Championship

 Vera made his UFC debut at Ultimate Fight Night 2 on October 3, 2005, against BJJ black belt Fabiano Scherner.
 Vera won the fight via KO due to knees from the clinch midway through the second round.
 Following the Scherner bout, he faced Justin Eilers at UFC 57, winning early in the first round by KO.
-At UFC 60, Vera defeated Assuerio Silva with a guillotine choke in the first round.
+At UFC 60, Vera defeated Assuério Silva with a guillotine choke in the first round.
 On November 18, he stopped former heavyweight champion Frank Mir by TKO due to strikes in just 69 seconds at UFC 65 in Sacramento, California.

 White had been telling the media prior to UFC 65 that the winner of the Vera-Mir fight would face the winner of the Tim Sylvia-Jeff Monson bout, which was also being held that same night, for the championship.
 Vera's victory secured him a championship bout against then title-holder Tim Sylvia, but a contract dispute with the UFC forced him to be replaced by Randy Couture.

 In August, the UFC announced the "return" of Vera.
 His first fight was at UFC 77 against Sylvia, who had recently lost the UFC Heavyweight Championship to Couture.
 Vera lost for the first time via unanimous decision.
 He also broke his left hand at 4:40 of the first round.

 Vera had his second loss at UFC 85 against Brazilian jiu-jitsu specialist Fabrício Werdum via TKO.
 The fight was controversially stopped by referee Dan Miragliotta as Werdum mounted him and landed some ground and pound.
 After the stoppage, Vera was upset as he felt he was defending himself effectively.

 After his two recent losses, Vera dropped down to the Light Heavyweight division, facing IFL alum Reese Andy at UFC Fight Night 14 on July 19, 2008, on Spike TV.
 Vera defeated Andy via unanimous decision.

 At UFC 89, Vera lost to Keith Jardine via a narrow split decision.
 Following the fight, Vera incurred criticism for his performance since his return to the UFC having been victorious in only one of his last four fights.

 A more focused Vera appeared on the preliminary card of UFC 96.
 It was the first time Vera was not on the main card since he made his debut in the UFC.
 He had an impressive performance against Mike Patt, showing a more aggressive and intense striking approach and stopping him via TKO (leg kicks) in the second round.

 Vera fought Polish fighter Krzysztof Soszynski at UFC 102 after his original opponent, Matt Hamill, was forced to drop out due after suffering a meniscus tear while training.
 Vera won via unanimous decision (30–27, 30–27, and 30–27).